What is C-ID, how is it used at SRJC and how to utilize it when developing courses

 The Course Identification Numbering System (C-ID).
 C-ID is a numbering system being developed to ease the transfer and articulation burdens in California’s higher educational institutions.
 To learn more about C-ID, please visit www.c-id.net

-To access the SRJC courses that have been approved as comparable to C-ID descriptors, use the COURSES tab orhttp://www.c-id.net/course_compare.html.
+To access the SRJC courses that have been approved as comparable to C-ID descriptors, visit https://www.c-id.net/courses.
 You can search for Santa Rosa Junior College in the campus drop down list then search for courses by discipline on our campus.
 You can also search other CSU campuses for comparable courses on the 4-year campuses.

 Using C-ID as a tool for equivalency determination can be helpful when a student is requesting substitution of a course they may have taken at another CCC.
 While I still encourage faculty to review other CCC’s official course outlines and/or syllabi when determining a student’s course substitution, if our course and the course being requested for substitution have been approved for the same C-ID Descriptor it can give you confidence that the courses are likely aligned and cover the same content.